 Distance: 13 km

 Like Lake Predil, the Fusine Lakes have become a popular tourist destination.
 You can also swim in the lake and go boating.
-The best known of the twin lakes is the Upper Lake.
-Bigger, more imposing than its smaller brother, the Lower Lake.
+The best-known of the twin lakes is Upper Lake.
+Bigger and more imposing than its more minor brother, the Lower Lake.

 #5 Fontanone Di Goriuda